ka4ep/Lexical.Localization/docs/ParameterNamePolicy/README.md

 # Parameter Name Policy
 **ParameterNamePolicy** is an *IAssetNameKeyPolicy* implementation that uses context free string format.
-Keys that are written in this format do not need contextual information about the notation of each line as the notatin contains both parameter name and value.
+Keys that are written in this format do not need contextual information about the format of each key.

 ```none
 parameterName:parameterValue:parameterName:parameterValue:...